AaltoSciComp/python-for-scicomp/numpy.rst

 * `data` - raw data storage in memory.
 This can be passed to C or Fortran code for efficient calculations.

-* TODO: List vs array performance demonstration
+* TODO: List vs array performance demonstration using %timeit similar to: https://webcourses.ucf.edu/courses/1249560/pages/python-lists-vs-numpy-arrays-what-is-the-difference

 Creating arrays
 ---------------